akshatsharma2407/SQL-QUEIRES/README.md

 # SQL Practice - Basic to Advanced Queries

-I am excited to announce that I have successfully completed all the basic-level SQL questions on [SQL Practice](https://www.sql-practice.com/).
+I am excited to announce that I have successfully completed all the questions on [SQL Practice](https://www.sql-practice.com/).
 To further solidify my understanding and track my progress, I have created this repository where I will add and continue to update MySQL queries, ranging from basic to advanced levels.

 ## Repository Purpose